rljacobson/rust_patterns/README.md

 # Rust Programming Patterns

 This repository is a curated and growing collection of Rust programming patterns, idioms, and implementation techniques drawn from real-world systems programming, language design, and library development.
 I might also include opinionated best practices.
+See [TODO.md](TODO.md) for topics about which I have something to say that hasn't made it into this repo yet.

 Many of these examples were developed or collected during work on [ixa](https://github.com/CDCgov/ixa) — an agent-based modeling framework that